treeindev/CodeForces/README.md

 # CodeForces

-Solution to CodeForces problems in Java 11.
+Solutions for CodeForce problems written in Java 11.

+Problems can be found on: https://codeforces.com